torch/image/doc/simpletransform.md

 or *simple* interpolation.
 Returns a new `res` Tensor.

 ### [res] image.scale(src, size, [mode]) ###
 Rescale the height and width of image `src`.
 Variable `size` is a number or a string specifying the size of the result image.
 When `size` is a number, it specifies the maximum height or width of the output.
-When it is a string like *WxH* or *MAX* or *^MIN*, it specifies the `height x width`, maximum, or minimum height or width of the output, respectively.
+When it is a string like `WxH` or `MAX` or `^MIN`, `*SC` or `*SCn/SCd` it specifies the `height x width`, maximum height or width of the output, minimum height or width of the output, scaling factor (number), or fractional scaling factor (int/int), respectively.

 ### [res] image.scale(dst, src, [mode]) ###
 Rescale the height and width of image `src` to fit the dimensions of